Remediation

 CloudWatch Logs Group.

-Note: Setting the filter to Reject will dramatically reduce the logging data accumulation for this recommendation and provide sufficient information for the purposes of breach detection, research and remediation.
-However, during periods of least privilege security group engineering, setting this the filter to All can be very helpful in discovering existing traffic flows required for proper operation of an already running environment.
+Note: Setting the filter to Reject will significantly reduce log volume while still providing sufficient information for breach detection, investigation, and remediation.
+During periods of least-privilege security group engineering, setting the filter to All can be helpful in discovering existing traffic flows required for proper operation of a running environment.

 From Command Lineβ